Stewarding

 Claire, XR Steward

-Stewards : With a large event we need a LOT of stewards! - as a minimum 1 Steward per 100 attendees.
+Stewards: With a large event we need a LOT of stewards!
+As a minimum 1 Steward per 100 attendees.
 Even small local events benefit from a few stewards.
-No experience needed - training provided.
+No experience needed as training can be provided.

 Stewards help to ensure all attendees at an event are safe.
 On a march this would include keeping people away from traffic, supporting road closures and keeping the march together.
 At a static event, this would include answering questions from the public or attendees, pointing people in the right direction, or helping them find others.
 We give full training (online and at the event) and new stewards are buddied up with experienced ones (we usually aim to steward in pairs).